BhavnaSharma7/Windows_11_CLONE_bhavnasharma/README.md

 # Windows_11_CLONE_bhavnasharma
-This website basically is a simple clone of windows 11.
+This is basically a simple clone of windows 11.
 It is created using HTML, CSS and JavaScript.